lanl/cosyr/README.md

 }
 ```

 By doing so, the high frequency radiations can be separated from those that can be resolved on the moving mesh by selecting the wavelets on a given wavefront.
 In addition, the synchrotron radiation can be emitted from the trajectories of the particles, which dynamically respond to the self-fields.
 Finally, the algorithm provides multiple levels of parallelism to leverage high performance computing clusters.

->It is more computationally intensive than other CSR models, and is currently limited to low energy beams.
+It is more computationally intensive than other CSR models though.
+As such, it is currently limited to low energy beams.

 <!--
 Cosyr consists of three components: